mohamedfa/KSA-Real-Estate-Rental-Prices/README.md

 # Real Estate Rental Prices Dashboard - Saudi Arabia

 Welcome to the **Real Estate Rental Prices Dashboard** project!
-This project focuses on analyzing and visualizing real estate rental prices across Saudi Arabia.
+This project focuses on analyzing and visualizing real estate rental prices across Saudi Arabia, sourced from [Kaggle](https://www.kaggle.com/datasets/mouathalmansour/real-estate-rental-prices).
 The data was cleaned using **Excel**, and the interactive dashboard was built using **Power BI**.
 The dashboard consists of two pages: **Overview** and **Details**, each providing unique insights into the real estate market.

 ---